-The Sir Robert Menzies Memorial Foundation offers two post-graduate scholarships in law: the Sir Robert Menzies Memorial Scholarship in Law and the Sir Ninian Stephen Menzies Scholarship in International Law.
-Each is tenable at a prestigious overseas university.
+The Menzies Foundation offers post-graduate scholarships in law: the Sir Robert Menzies Memorial Scholarship in Law and the Sir Ninian Stephen Menzies Scholarship in International Law, tenable at a prestigious overseas university.

 The scholarship program is partially supported by funds from the Australian Government.

 Applications for study in 2017 are now closed.
-Applications for study commencing in 2018 will open in July 2017.
-If you are interested in applying in the future, please read through the prospectus and FAQs below.
+If you are interested in applying in the future, please read through the 2016 prospectus and FAQs below.

 Frequently Asked Questions